1. Help Center

 A TIN is an acronym for “Taxpayer Identification Number.”
 A TIN is a number used to file taxes with the IRS.
 Your TIN could be either an Employer Identification Number (EIN) or a Social Security Number (SSN).
 If you need to verify what’s on file with the IRS, you can refer to your SS4 EIN Assignment Letter or contact the IRS at 800-829-4933 and ask for a letter 147C.
 You can read more about TINs on the IRS website.
 You should consult your tax advisor regarding the appropriate TIN to use for your tax purposes.

 SSN vs. EIN.
 While all Veem customers have to provide a valid Social Security Number (SSN) during sign-up, we also encourage providing your EIN during sign-up.
-By providing an EIN, your account will be identified as a business entity and all tax reporting will be associated with your business name and EIN.
+By providing an EIN, your account will be identified as a business entity, and all tax reporting will be associated with your business name and EIN.
 You can read more about TINs on the IRS website.

 How do I get an EIN?